capactio/capact/docs/proposal/20211207-delegated-storage.md

         This hook can mutate `additionalParameters`.

-    1. Validate `additionalParameters` against JSON schema saved in the Backend Storage TypeInstance.
+    1. Hub validates `additionalParameters` against JSON schema saved in the storage backend TypeInstance.
     1. Saves TypeInstance metadata in the core Hub storage backend, which contains all metadata of the TypeInstances and  theirs relations.

       ``` yaml